mmbman/Katagiri/bendowa.md

 ## 1987 Series

 Katagiri Roshi gave several series of talks on Dōgen Zenji’s *Bendōwa*, “A Talk on Pursuing the Way”.
-This series is from 1987, and focuses on the first part of the “Questions and Answers” section, although it necessarily includes some commentary on the whole work.
+This series is from 1987, and focuses on the first part of the “Questions and Answers” section, Questions 1 through 9, although it includes some commentary on the introduction.

 - [Zazen: Entry to the Buddha Dharma](1987-03-07-Zazen-Entry-to-the-Buddha-Dharma)
 - [*Bendōwa*: Dōgen's Questions & Answers – Talk 1](1987-03-11-Bendowa-Talk-1)